-Note that they can call themselves "Real" -- in this case, not meaning "authentic" but meaning "royal" in Spanish, and pronounced "ree-AL" instead of "REEL" -- all they want, but nobody's going to confuse them with the now 11-time European Cup winners, Real Madrid.
+Note that they can call themselves "Real" -- in this case, meaning "authentic" but "royal" in Spanish, and pronounced "ree-AL" instead of "REEL" -- all they want, but nobody's going to confuse them with the now 11-time European Cup winners, Real Madrid.
 On the other hand, RSL have an MLS Cup, while Metro, to their dismay and that of their fans, do not.
 (Nor, of course, do the considerably newer NYCFC.)

 Before You Go.
 We think of Utah, we think of the Wild West.
 Desert.
 National Monument Valley.
 We forget that it's also in the Rocky Mountains.
 I flipped out when I heard that it was chosen as the site of the 2002 Winter Olympics.
 Winter?
 Utah?
 But it's got mountains, and it's got snow.
 For years, the license plates even said, "Ski Utah."

 This is Utah in mid-March.
 The weather could be a factor.
 The Salt Lake Tribune is predicting the high 40s for daylight on Saturday and Sunday, and the low 30s for the evenings.
 They're also saying there could be snow on Saturday morning, although it doesn't sound like much.
 Whatever Winter clothing you would be wearing for a home game in Harrison, New Jersey should be sufficient for this game in Sandy, Utah.